There is a lot of confusion surrounding Mexican Day of the Dead (Dia de Los Muertos), but also a lot of interest!

 What is the history of Dead of the Dead in Mexico (Dia de Los Muertos)?

 Day of the Dead in Mexico is syncretistic, combining pre-Hispanic beliefs (emphasizing maintaining relationships with deceased ancestors) with Spanish Catholic traditions of All Souls’ and All Saints’ Day (praying and giving alms for the people that have died and hopefully entered into heaven).

-The holiday as it exists today is a mix of Catholic and native Mesoamerican beliefs and customs.
-The belief that inspires the Day of the Dead tradition is that spirits return to the world of the living for one day a year to be with their families.
+The holiday, as it exists today, is a mix of Catholic and native Mesoamerican beliefs and customs.
+The belief that inspires the Day of the Dead tradition is that spirits return to the world of the living to be with their families.

 Day of the Dead (Dia de Los Muertos) is like Mexican Halloween, right?

 While some American Halloween culture is spreading into Mexico (like the lone costumed Grim Reaper above) and vice versa, Halloween and Dia de Los Muertos really only share a few characteristics: the approximate dates, a concept of death, and skulls.

 Day of the Dead is more lighthearted, less gruesome, and focuses on deceased loved ones.
 Dressing up in costume is not an integral part (though it’s become more popular in recent years).

 What do people eat for Day of the Dead in Mexico (Dia de Los Muertos)?